lulyon/bottle.app/README.md

 to be continued

 ### Http Protocol Parser
-Based on `Bottle.request`, it is very convenient to handle incoming http request by Parsing and wrap parameters, and provide parameters abstraction (uri parameters or get/post data) for the request handling modules(main logic part for web project), which is integrated in the framework so that no extra code needs written for http protocol parsing.
+Based on `Bottle.request`, it is very convenient to handle incoming http request by parsing and wrapping parameters, and provide parameters abstraction (uri parameters or get/post data) for the request handling modules(main logic part for web project).
+It is integrated in the framework so that no extra code needs written for http protocol parsing.

 ### Request routing and handling